 In the hamlet you can visit Skogar Museum, a place with three museums from which I liked the open museum most with several old houses.

-Other waterfalls in the region of Skogafoss
+Other waterfalls near Skogafoss

 The river Skógá is famous because of the many waterfalls short after each other.
 The first named waterfalls in the river (near the top of the Skogafoss) is the Hestavaðsfoss.
 Then the Fossturfufoss, Steinbogafoss, Fremri-Felssfoss, Innri-Felssfoss, Rollutorfufoss, Skálabrekkufoss, Kæfufoss, Gluggafoss, Króksfoss, Neðstifoss, Miðfoss, Efstifoss and the Slaedufoss.